About Sclerotherapy-

 What To Expect

-A combination of sclerotherapy and vein laser may be used in conjunction, for the best results.
+Additionally, a combination of sclerotherapy and vein laser may be used in conjunction for the best results.

 After Treatment